alphagov/notifications-admin/docs/index.md

 **Important:** API keys are secret, so save them somewhere safe.
 Do not commit API keys to public source code repositories.

-JWT tokens: claims
+JSON Web Tokens: claims
 ------------------

-JWT tokens have a series of standard and application-specific claims.
+JSON Web Tokens have a series of standard and application-specific claims.

-JWT standard claims:
+JSON Web Token standard claims:
 ```
 {
   "typ": "JWT",